dejanr92/exchange-api/README.md

 - Tested to be working with composer ^2.2

+- You will need docker and docker-compose to run the project locally

 ## Installation Instructions

 - Clone the repository

 - Copy over the .env.example into a .env file and replace all the secrets

-- Configure your nginx to point the site to the public/ folder

 - Run ``` composer install ``` to get all the dependencies

+- Run ``` docker-compose up -d ``` to run the docker services

+- You can access the project on localhost:8080

 ## Live feature requirements